 O Blessed and Holy Saint Winifred, intercede for me before the Throne of God.
 Ease my troubles and cure my bodily illnesses.
 Give me the inspiration and courage to overcome rejections and hardships in my daily life.
 Amen.

-Click here to view our On Mission Integration Plan that was mailed to all parishioner families at Saint Anne and Saint Winifred Parishes earlier this year.
+Click here to view our On Mission Integration Plan that was mailed to all parishioner families at Saint Anne and Saint Winifred Churches earlier this year.